Erich McMillan-McCall

 PROJECT1VOICE

-“It is imperative that our community spark renewed interest in the arts, the artists, and the organizations which nurture them.”
+“It is imperative that our community spark renewed interest in the arts, the artists, and the organizations that nurture them.”

 PROJECT1VOICE is proud to take on the challenge of trumpeting our artistic resources so that they can sustain themselves now and into the future.